 When you upload the image, you'll see how the square image looks when cropped.
 Sometimes your favorite portrait just doesn't look great when cropped to the circular image dimensions.

-We recommend hiring a professional photographer and have them edit 2-5 images that you like.
+We recommend hiring a professional photographer and having them edit 2-5 images that you like.
 Normally, photographers charge by images edited, not taken.
 That way, you'll have plenty to choose from when it's time to upload the final image.

 If you're uploading your profile picture for a company or branded page, you have to be extra careful.
 The lower-left corner of your banner should contain enough 'white space’ to not interfere with the logo.

 Many stock photo tools can help you find a beautiful header photo.
 However, we would recommend paying attention to the photo dimensions.
-Note that the image might not have the same displayed pixels on desktop as it has on smartphones.
+Note that the image might not have the same displayed pixels on a desktop as it has on smartphones.